MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 These files will be converted into an internal format during the MicroEJ Platform build.

-Build MicroEJ Platform
+MicroEJ Platform Build
 ======================

 To build the MicroEJ Platform, click on the :guilabel:`Build Platform` link on the Platform configuration :guilabel:`Overview` tab.

-It will create a MicroEJ Platform in the workspace available for the MicroEJ project to run on.
+It will create a MicroEJ Platform in the workspace available for the MicroEJ Application project to run on.
 The MicroEJ Platform will be available in:
 :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms in workspace`.